sarabre/Pianist-Ball/README.md

 # Pianist-Ball
-Here is the Unity learn challenge for the tutorial that is linked in the README file.
+The Unity learn challenge for this tutorial can be found at https://learn.unity.com/project/essentials-of-real-time-3d.
 Falling and jumping ball should make the music play.